CyborgTests/playwright-reports-server/readme.md

 ## Authorization

-To pass authorization you should set the API token to the Authorization header

-To set authorisation you should put the API_TOKEN environment variable in the .env file before deploy the app.
+To set authorisation token you should put the API_TOKEN environment variable in the .env file before build the app.
 This token will be used for authorization